direkt/mcp-test/README.md

-# Log Analysis with SQLite
+# Log Analysis with SQLite MCP Server

-This project provides tools to create an SQLite database from compressed log files and interact with it programmatically.
+This project provides tools to create an SQLite database from compressed log files and interact with it using the Model Context Protocol (MCP) SQLite server.

 ## Install instructions